afedorov3/imVPM/README.md

 ```
 cmake --build build && cmake --install build --strip
 ```
-cmake --install will put the resulting executable into the bin directory
+cmake --install will put the resulting executable into the ./bin directory